kubernetes/website/content/en/docs/concepts/storage/persistent-volumes.md

 ### Reclaiming

 When a user is done with their volume, they can delete the PVC objects from the API that allows reclamation of the resource.
-The reclaim policy for a `PersistentVolume` tells the cluster what to do with the volume after it has been released of its claim.
+The reclaim policy for a PersistentVolume tells the cluster what to do with the volume after it has been released of its claim.
 Currently, volumes can either be Retained, Recycled, or Deleted.

 #### Retain

 The `Retain` reclaim policy allows for manual reclamation of the resource.
-When the `PersistentVolumeClaim` is deleted, the `PersistentVolume` still exists and the volume is considered "released".
+When the PersistentVolumeClaim is deleted, the PersistentVolume still exists and the volume is considered "released".
 But it is not yet available for another claim because the previous claimant's data remains on the volume.
 An administrator can manually reclaim the volume with the following steps.

-1. Delete the `PersistentVolume`.
+1. Delete the PersistentVolume.
 The associated storage asset in external infrastructure (such as an AWS EBS, GCE PD, Azure Disk, or Cinder volume) still exists after the PV is deleted.
 1. Manually clean up the data on the associated storage asset accordingly.
-1. Manually delete the associated storage asset, or if you want to reuse the same storage asset, create a new `PersistentVolume` with the storage asset definition.
+1. Manually delete the associated storage asset, or if you want to reuse the same storage asset, create a new PersistentVolume with the storage asset definition.

 #### Delete

-For volume plugins that support the `Delete` reclaim policy, deletion removes both the `PersistentVolume` object from Kubernetes, as well as the associated storage asset in the external infrastructure, such as an AWS EBS, GCE PD, Azure Disk, or Cinder volume.
-Volumes that were dynamically provisioned inherit the [reclaim policy of their `StorageClass`](#reclaim-policy), which defaults to `Delete`.
-The administrator should configure the `StorageClass` according to users' expectations; otherwise, the PV must be edited or patched after it is created.
+For volume plugins that support the `Delete` reclaim policy, deletion removes both the PersistentVolume object from Kubernetes, as well as the associated storage asset in the external infrastructure, such as an AWS EBS, GCE PD, Azure Disk, or Cinder volume.
+Volumes that were dynamically provisioned inherit the [reclaim policy of their StorageClass](#reclaim-policy), which defaults to `Delete`.
+The administrator should configure the StorageClass according to users' expectations; otherwise, the PV must be edited or patched after it is created.
 See [Change the Reclaim Policy of a PersistentVolume](/docs/tasks/administer-cluster/change-pv-reclaim-policy/).

 #### Recycle